Projected Lines: CGY @ STL

 - In the forward groupings, Adam Ruzicka doesn’t look to be headed back to the top line anytime soon after an earlier hot streak.
 Over the prior twenty-one games he has two goals and twelve points and has been held off the scoresheet in six straight contests.

 - Jonathan Huberdeau will stay in the top six but remain on the second line since being swapped with Dillon Dube.
-Huberdeau is hopefully rounding into form after tacking on eighteen points over his last twenty-one games.
+Huberdeau is hopefully rounding into form after tacking on nineteen points in his last twenty-two games.
 His best performance was three assists against the Sharks on December 20th.
 He also scored the big GWG against the Kraken on December 28th, and chipped in a goal in the Chicago overtime loss.

 Projections: